 Ghee Lip Balm

 - ⅓ cup ghee

 - ⅓ cup coconut oil

 - Heat a large saucepan with water.
 Once it boils, place a glass or stainless steel container on top.
 Make sure the bowl is steady and the hot water doesn’t spill and burn you.
 Add beeswax and slowly mix it with a spatula until it melts, pour coconut oil and ghee and mix them well.
 You can now add your flavorings like few drops of any essential oil.
 I didn’t add any as I don’t like any flavors on the lips.

-- Unlike last time where I used a muffin liners for lotion bar, I poured it directly into a glass container.
+- I poured it directly into a glass container.
 I don’t use plastic as the heat might trigger some chemical reaction between plastic and oil.

 - I prefer to make the lip cream in a bottle as my son and daughter will also use it.
 I am not comfortable to share the lip cream made in a chap stick container as it touches our lips and saliva.
 So using from a bottle is lot cleaner and hygienic.